A pioneer in digital equity since 1984

 Online platform providing easy access to donation matching platform for consumer and individual donations, allowing donors to choose a local recipient from our National network of vetted non-profits.

-The accompanying Remote Donation Channel project allows members of the Cristina Network to embed the matching platform into their own organization’s website and thus promote their technology needs within their local communities.
+The accompanying Remote Donation Channel project allows non-profit members of the Digitunity Network to embed the matching platform into their own organization’s website and thus promote their technology needs within their local communities.

 A suit was issued against many manufacturers of SRAM (Static Random Access Memory) purchased between Nov 1996 and Dec 2006 (10 year span).
-By court order 60% was to be distributed via a court-approved cy pres plan to non-profits for the benefit of End Users.
-As a result of NCF’s application and proposal to use such funds to benefit our end users, our partners, the Foundation was awarded $190,000.
+By court order 60% was to be distributed via a court-approved plan to non-profits for the benefit of End Users.
+As a result of the application and proposal to use such funds to benefit our end users and our network partners, a financial award of $190,000 was granted.

 Free-Website program launched

-In partnership with Kattare Internet Services, NCF launches a new program to build free websites for qualifying nonprofits enrolled in the Cristina Network.
+In partnership with Kattare Internet Services, a new program was launched to build free websites for qualifying nonprofits enrolled in our Member Network.

 Veterans Computer Resource Guide released